 An educator for 10 years, Kristie recently has been a principal at a middle school in Los Angeles, and previously taught first, second, fifth and sixth grade.
 She has been a Director of Curriculum, Curriculum Specialist, and Dean of Humanities in schools in Virginia, New York, and Los Angeles.
 Kristie has a passion for education, especially literacy and reading.
 She has developed curriculum for a wide variety of learners and learning needs.
 Kristie believes in aiming instruction and curriculum to the child's needs and interests and developing a growth mindset with young learners.

-Southeast Missouri State University, BA
+Drexel University, BA

 Wheelock College, Boston, MA Ed